smileinnovation/imannotate/README.md

 ## Licence

 The license [can be seen here][license].
-Please note that we'll enforce signed-off committed and [DCO](https://github.com/integration/dco).
+Please note that we'll enforce signed-off commits and [DCO](https://github.com/integration/dco).